 If you miss your payments or do not make your estimated tax payments throughout the year, you will be subject to penalties.
 The IRS determines your penalty by the number of days each portion of your taxes remains unpaid.
 They may waive your penalty if you meet either circumstance:

 - You were unable to make any estimated payments due to a casualty event, disaster, or another situation out of your hands, or

 - You’re retiring after reaching 62 years of age or became disabled during the current or prior tax year and the underpayment was due to reasonable cause and not willful neglect.

 You can use Form 2210 to see if you owe any penalties of estimated tax for the 2018 tax year.

-On the other hand, you do not need to pay estimated tax for 2018 if you were a citizen or resident alien for the full 2017 tax year.
-You were also without a tax liability since your total tax was zero or did not need to file a tax return.
+You do not need to pay estimated tax for 2019 if you were a citizen or resident alien for the full 2018 tax year and your tax liability and total tax was zero or did not need to file a tax return.
 If you want to avoid making estimated tax payments, (in the case that you have a W-2 job) you can increase your withholding using Form W-4; the Employee’s Withholding Allowance Certificate.